 XI.
 Consideration of student gender should be made when selecting chaperones.

 XII.
-Emergency contact information will be accessible while on the trip.
+Emergency contact information for each student will be accessible while on the trip.

 XIII.
-Emergency contact information will be provided to parents.
+Emergency contact information for the coach or sponsor will be provided to parents.

 XVI.
 A school/program administrator may attend any overnight trip where there is travel over 100 miles.